Diamonds in the Ruff

 Finding loving homes for our overlooked dogs and cats

 Why a Diamond?

 Gorgeous Jade was found wandering around, confused and abandoned.
 She ran away scared from animal control; it took days for them to catch her!
-She spent about a month with animal control, even getting to hang out in one of their homes, where she did great!
+She spent some time with the animal control officer while she tried to find her original family, and when they couldn't be found her furever family.
 Eventually, they asked if she could come to Buddy Dog, and we were happy to help this poor girl start fresh.